Navigating the Journey of Memory Loss A Guide for Families

 Early Stage

 In the early stages, individuals may experience mild forgetfulness and difficulty finding the right words.
 While these symptoms might seem minor at first, they can be the initial signs of a more serious issue.
+That is why it is best to seek medical care.
+A doctor can help determine whether it is forgetfulness or dementia and then decide on a plan of care.
 At this stage, individuals often retain their independence but may need extra support with tasks like organizing medications or managing finances.

 Middle Stage